 The CodePush Update That Silently Bricked 40,000 React Native Users for 72 Hours

 We were 14 months into a React Native rewrite of a B2C platform that had grown to 140,000 monthly active users.
-Our continuous delivery pipeline was something we were proud of: push to main, CI runs tests, build uploads to CodePush, bundle rolls out to users silently in the background — no App Store review delay, no forced update prompts, no deployment windows.
+The CD pipeline was something we were proud of: push to main, CI runs tests, build uploads to CodePush, bundle rolls out to users silently in the background.
+No App Store review delay, no forced update prompts, no deployment windows.
 Ship code like a web app.
-Fast, clean, modern.

 The deployment that killed us looked completely routine.
-A pull request merged at 10:15 PM: an upgrade of react-native-camera from v3.44 to v4.0, plus a new QR-code scanning feature for our in-store loyalty program.
-Tests passed — all 214 of them.
+A PR merged at 10:15 PM: upgrade of react-native-camera from v3.44 to v4.0, plus a new QR-code scanning feature for the in-store loyalty program.
+All 214 tests passed.
 Build succeeded.
 CodePush deployment triggered automatically.
 Bundle was live.

 At 11:47 PM, the first Sentry event arrived: